Dmytro Pavlychko: Personal life

-His daughter was Solomiia Pavlychko (1958-1999).
+His daughter was Solomiia Pavlychko (1958–1999).

 Artistic impact

 In his poetry works of Soviet period, first of which "Love and hatred" published in 1953, Pavlychko presented himself as publicist and civil activist.
 He is known for presenting paradoxes such as love and hate through antonymic pairs, unlike things in a metaphor.
 This created an opposition in the literary subject of many poems.
 Pavlychko would note for example, "Interwoven like my mother's sewing, My sad and joyful ways,".
 This use of opposites created a sense of irony and humor in much of his work.
 Critic Askold Melnyczuk noted that Pavlychko used direct and plain spoken language to combine themes of love and history as a poetic Statesmen.

 According to literary critic Ivan Dziuba, Dmytro Pavlychko started what would become the dissident movement in Ukraine.
 In 1957-58 Pavlychko's poetry collection “Pravda klyche” (The Truth Calls) was confiscated and banned for breaking political norms of the Stalin era.
 In later interviews Pavlychko would note that his experience with "Pravda klyche" leade him to abandon the Communist Party, and that he was a member in name only for political reasons to protect the Ukrainian Language.
 He would note in his younger years he had hoped the Party could be a path to an Independent Ukraine.
 Pavlychko said in 1992:

 I would have much greater opportunities to work for the preservation of the Ukrainian language and the Ukrainian culture.
 And this was the basis of my Party membership.

 Through the 1960s Pavlychko's work remained controversial.
 His best known work in 1964 “Dva koliory,” or Two Colors.
 It was immediately censored as promoting Ukrainian Nationalism.
-Many of Pavlychko's poems were used for songs..
+Many of Pavlychko's poems were used for songs.
 In 1968 Dmytro Pavlychko wrote an article about poet Bohdan Ihor Antonych and the book "Hranoslov" that lead to calls for his ouster from the Communist party.

 Besides writing his own verses, he also translated the poems of Dante Alighieri, Francesco Petrarca, Michelangelo, William Shakespeare, José Martí, and Nikola Vaptsarov, among others.

 Dmytro Pavlychko was awarded the Shevchenko National Prize in 1977 for Love and Hatred.

-On October 24, 2019, the National Museum of Literature of Ukraine hosted an anniversary evening dedicated to the 90th anniversary of Dmytro Pavlychko, where the fifth and sixth (last) volumes of his memoirs Dmytro Pavlychko.
-Memoirs" by Yaroslaviv Val Publishing House.
+On October 24, 2019, the National Museum of Literature of Ukraine hosted an anniversary evening dedicated to the 90th anniversary of Dmytro Pavlychko, where the fifth and sixth (last) volumes of his memoirs were presented.